melkisedek/notepost/README.md

 # notepost
 ========

-A c program for my term project (PPR - procedural programming) at the polytechnic of nambia.
+A c program for my term project (PPR - procedural programming) at the polytechnic of namibia.

 ## Installation
 ### Compile from source